rongpenl/k16math-course/chapters/chapter1.md

 ---
-title: 'Chapter 1: How to use this website and Python basics'
+title: 'Chapter 1: How to use this website?'
 description:
-  "This chapter will teach you what a lesson looks like on this website.
-It will also teach you some basic knowledge about a programming language called Python.
-All you need to do is some occasional clicking."
+  "Let's go over some basics about this website."
 prev: /chapter1
-next: /chapter1
+next: /chapter2
 type: chapter
 id: 1
 ---